f32c/tools/ujprog/README.md

 ## MinGW (Windows 32 bit targe exe; cross compiled from linux)

-TODO: how to get 32 bit mingw environment?
+To get 32-bit environment on debian while running on 64-bit linux you maybe need first enable multiarch (but I'm not sure if this is really necessary)

+`dpkg --add-architecture i386`
+`apt-get update`

-complied with `i686-w64-mingw32`; this uses the same `ftd2xx.lib` as used for linux (CDM v2.12.28 WHQL Certified\i386\ftd2xx.lib)
+compiled with `i686-w64-mingw32-gcc` (installed with `apt-get install gcc-mingw-w64`); this uses the same `ftd2xx.lib` as used for linux (CDM v2.12.28 WHQL Certified\i386\ftd2xx.lib)

 `make -f Makefile.ming32`